Last updated on

 * For example, if the original word list contains the entries `ate`, `eat`,

-* `tea`, then the resulting `Dictionary` will contain an entry:
+* `tea`, `ball`, then the resulting `Dictionary` will contain two entries:

 * {{{